Checklist for fibromyalgia symptoms.

 When it comes to chronic illness, many women experience both fibromyalgia and endometriosis and have a higher risk of having other autoimmune diseases such as IBS and chronic fatigue syndrome, anxiety, or depression as well as more hospitalizations.
 Additionally, my wife experienced all of them, plus Obsessive-Compulsive Disorder.
 She also has other gastric problems like acid reflux and heartburn, and she also suffers from Iron anemia and Magnesium deficiency.

 Studies prove that women who were diagnosed with endometriosis after surgery reported a high prevalence of fibromyalgia.
 That was the case with my wife.
 The trauma of endometriosis brought fibromyalgia.
-And according to researchers from Southwest Spine and Pain Center, “women with endometriosis were twice as likely to have fibromyalgia than those who did not have the condition.
+According to researchers from Southwest Spine and Pain Center, “women with endometriosis were twice as likely to have fibromyalgia than those who did not have the condition.

 In the endometriosis community, I’ve met many women who suffer from fibromyalgia and endometriosis simultaneously.